 The results in the first regression also show that larger firms, firms that were established in the post-transition phase and more transparent firms perceive credit access as less of a growth constraint.
 To give an idea of the economic impact of a change in firm-level transparency, consider that a firm with external auditors and international accounting standards has a credit access indicator that is about 10% higher than the sample mean.
 As for macroeconomic variables, we find that in countries with lower inflation, credit constraints are lower.
-The coefficients on our other country-level control variables yield imprecise estimates, most probably as a consequence of high correlation between these variables.
+The coefficients of our other country-level control variables are imprecisely estimated, probably due to high correlation between these variables.

-In the second and third column of Table 5 we run our empirical model separately for opaque firms (no international accounting standards, no external auditor) and transparent firms (international accounting standards, external auditor, or both).
-This allows us to capture the differential impact of information sharing by firm transparency.
+In the second and third column of Table 5 we re-estimate the model separately for opaque firms (no international accounting standards, no external auditor) and transparent firms (international accounting standards, external auditor, or both), so as to capture the differential impact of information sharing by firm transparency.
 Comparing the coefficient of Information sharing index in the second and third column of the table, we see that opaque firms benefit more from information sharing than transparent firms.
-Moreover, the differential impact of information sharing by firm transparency is statistically significant.
-This finding supports our conjecture that lenders find information sharing more valuable for firms where accounting information is poorer, and therefore adverse selection and incentive problems would otherwise be more severe.
+Moreover, the differential impact of information sharing by firm transparency is statistically significant.18 This finding supports our conjecture that lenders find information sharing more valuable for firms where accounting information is poorer, and therefore adverse selection and incentive problems would otherwise be more severe.

 In the fourth and fifth column of Table 5 we conduct a further sample split based on firm size.
 We do not find evidence that small firms benefit more from information sharing than large firms.
 The coefficient of information sharing is positive for both small and large firms.
+While the coefficient for large firms appears to be slightly higher, the difference between the two is not statistically significant.19